GTPB/ARANGS16/docs/2016-05-10/README.md

 The outline for today is as follows:

-- _Session 1_: Virtualization 101.
+### Session 1: Virtualization 101.

 We will start with a brief recap of day 1 and deal with any outstanding issues.
 We will then dip our toes into using Virtualbox by installing a tiny Linux distribution on it, [SliTaz](http://www.slitaz.org/en/get/), which we will assign more resources (e.g. 2048Mb RAM and as many processors as are available) using Virtualbox.
 You can safely remove and destroy this VM while you're playing around or when you're done.
 We just needed this to see how to install "by hand".

-- _Session 2_: Managing virtual machines using Vagrant.
+### Session 2: Managing virtual machines using Vagrant.

 After having seen how to install and configure a Linux distribution by hand we will now learn how to use Vagrant to manage this.
 Initialize another tiny Linux, this time with Vagrant:
 `vagrant init olbat/tiny-core-micro`.
 Edit the Vagrantfile to increase RAM to 2048Mb and to turn on the graphical user interface of the VM in Virtualbox.
 You can do this by removing some comments in the Vagrantfile.
 In addition, specify `config.ssh.shell="sh"`